Table of contents

 What is FIV?
 What are the symptoms of FIV in cats?
 How is FIV transmitted?
 Diagnosing FIV Should I have my FIV positive cat euthanised?
 Preventing FIV in cats Which cats are most at risk of catching FIV Can I catch FIV from my cat?

-Also known as FIV or cat AIDS, feline immunodeficiency virus is an infectious disease caused by a retrovirus belonging to the lentivirus family.
+Also known as FIV or cat AIDS, feline immunodeficiency virus is an infectious disease caused by an RNA lentivirus (slow-acting viruses) of the retrovirus family.
 It is in the same family as the feline leukemia virus (FeLV) and is similar to the HIV virus in humans.
 FIV infects both domesticated cats, lions, tigers, pumas and cheetahs.

 FIV attacks the cells of the immune system, leading to FAIDS (feline acquired immune deficiency syndrome).
 This compromises the cat's ability to fight off infections.